-I am a Comparative Literature major pursuing certificates in Humanistic Studies and Violin Performance.
+I am a Comparative Literature concentrator pursuing certificates in Humanistic Studies and Violin Performance.

 Role(s) held in the Humanistic Studies Program:

 Activities on campus:

 I play violin in the Princeton University Orchestra and am assistant conductor of Princeton Camerata.
 I volunteer as a private lesson teacher for the Trenton Youth Orchestra and am a Returning Advising Fellow for Matriculate.
 I also write for various publications on campus and serve as the Web Editor of the Nassau Weekly and a Copy Editor at the Daily Princetonian.